 May be taken as a Gender Studies unit.

 This unit aims to deconstruct the monolithic perception of Japanese culture and to understand Japan in terms of its relationship with its near and more distant neighbours throughout Asia and the Pacific.
-Incorporating the approach of queer studies, which places an emphasis on the intersection of gender, sexuality, race, ethnicity, nationality, and ableness, the unit will introduce key elements of contemporary Japan, including emperor system, ultranationalism, war responsibility and the treatment of minorities.
+Incorporating the approach of queer studies, which places an emphasis on the intersection of gender, sexuality, race, ethnicity, nationality, and ableness, the unit will introduce key elements of contemporary Japan, including popular culture, ultranationalism, war responsibility and the treatment of minorities.
 The unit/s are conducted in English and are available to all students with an interest in Japanese society regardless of language ability.

 |Unit name||Queering Japan: Popular Culture, Identity, and Nation|